Published on 09 December 2021

 Warnings Of Metizolam And Etizolam

 Both drugs are similar and are used to treat similar conditions.
-Therefore precautions are identical to each other; before starting the medication, be aware of the drug warnings, Speak with your healthcare provider, and inform them about your health conditions and drug history.
+Therefore precautions are identical; before starting the medication, be aware of the drug warnings, Speak with your healthcare provider, and inform them about your health conditions and drug history.

 It should not be used with patients with increased eye pressure, coma, sleep disorder, lung disease, and hypersensitivity.